Introducing a New Cell Line Screening Paradigm

-You might be thinking…The new model seems better, but we’ve always done strain screening this way.
+You might be thinking…The new model seems better, but we’ve always done cell line screening this way.
 Why should we change now?

 Aren’t you tired of the constant stress from scrambling to meet project milestones?
 Or missing them altogether?
-This could be the change that saves you six months - the change that helps you get your new production strain well ahead of your deadline.
-With Culture, get access to high-throughput reactors to accelerate your strain development and accomplish more internally.
+This could be the change that saves you six months - the change that helps you get your new production cell line well ahead of your deadline.
+With Culture, get access to high-throughput reactors to accelerate your ce;; ;ome development and accomplish more internally.